Laviska Shenault Jr. Player Prop Bets for NFL Week 13 | Jacksonville vs. Los Angeles 12/5/2021

 - Shenault (six red zone targets) has been the recipient of 17.1% of his team's 35 red zone pass attempts.

-- The Jaguars have run 61.1% passing plays and 38.9% rushing plays this season.
-They rank 31st in the NFL in scoring.
+- The Jaguars have thrown the ball in 61.1% of their plays from scrimmage this year while running the ball 38.9% of the time.
+This offensive attack ranks 31st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Shenault's matchup with the Rams.